Sunstone in 3.0b1 doesn't start

 on a ubuntu 10.10 box will REALLY handle all dependencies and not leave killer features like Sunstone broken.

-#8 Updated by Anonymous over 8 years ago
+#8 Updated by Anonymous about 9 years ago

 It would seem based on multiple questions related to this error on the Users listserv that this issue has not been resolved in a preventative manner.
 From my understanding, there is a dependency issue with regard to several Ruby libraries which Sunstone is dependent upon.
 All errors seem to have been encountered when installing those dependencies from the official repositories.
 However, installing using 'gem' seems to work.